Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats/geopackage/index.md

 ## Overview

 The following diagram illustrates how the main entities and relationships in the OFDS data model are represented in an OFDS GeoPackage.
 Features (spatial entities) are coloured yellow, non-spatial entities are coloured blue, and associative tables (M:N relationships) are coloured grey.
+Only primary and foreign keys are shown in the diagram.
+For a complete description of the columns in each table, refer to the [table definitions](#table-definitions).

 ```{mermaid} geopackage.mmd
 :zoom: